 Performing the ritual requires that all participants follow several requirements.
 First off they must all maintain concentration.
 If at any time any caster takes damage or an effect, the ritual is interrupted.
 A wise caster does not let anyone else into their circle while casting.
 Next, all parties must chant an appropriate incantation throughout the entire casting.
-The chanting may be done in unison, or as a call and response with the primary caster saying their line, with the assistants repeating it immediately afterwards.
+The chanting may be done in unison, or as a call and response with the caster saying their line, with the assistants repeating it immediately afterwards.
 This chant should be customized to the caster, one to two sentences long, and thematically appropriate to their style and paradynes.
 Players are given wide latitude in developing their incantation, and they may even have multiple chants using different ones for different rituals.
 The caster and assistants need not have the same incantation, although doing so may make it easier to complete the ritual.
 If at any time one of the casters stops incanting, or says the incorrect words the ritual immediately fails.

-After the first ten seconds of chanting the primary caster should flip over the first card of their ritual deck and state out loud the paradyne of the card, as well as the effect listed for that paradyne on their printed ritual phys rep, next, starting with the assistant of their choice, and proceeding clockwise the caster should gesture to one assistant, who will then flip over the top card of their ritual deck, stating the card type out loud.
+After the first ten seconds of chanting the caster should flip over the first card of their ritual deck and state out loud the paradyne of the card, as well as the effect listed for that paradyne on their printed ritual phys rep. Next, starting with the assistant of their choice, and proceeding clockwise the caster should gesture to one assistant, who will then flip over the top card of their ritual deck, stating the card type out loud.
 The caster should respond with the effect of that card as listed on the ritual sheet.
-If the ritual has neither succeeded nor failed he repeats the process with each assistant caster.
-Once all of the casters have flipped their card, if the ritual is still in progress all casters should immediately begin chanting again.
-Once ten seconds of chanting are complete, the primary caster should flip over their card.
+If the ritual has neither succeeded nor failed they repeat the process with each assistant caster.
+Once all of the casters have flipped their card, if the ritual is still in progress all casters should flip over their card.
 Thus the cycle continues until the ritual either succeeds or fails.
 It is important to note that if the caster is able to lower the casting time below that of the ritual difficulty then the casters should proceed through multiple card flip cycles without further chanting needed once the maximum chant duration has been reached.